awxkee/libblur/README.md

 ### Gaussian blur

 Excellent results.
-Have improvements, however, much slower than any approximations.
+Have significant improvements, however, much slower than any approximations.
 Use when use need gaussian methods - smoothing, FFT, advanced analysis etc.
 There are two methods of convolution, fixed point approximation and exact, approximation in fixed point adds 1-3% of error.
 However, it is about two times faster.